RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Implemented geometric distortion correction
     - Made a node that aggregates the different lens corrections.
   * Rayane :
+    - Start implementation of the masking feature
+    - Working on the merge of `feature/noise-reduction` branch

 ## Session 15/04/2026